asseco-voice/laravel-containers/README.md

 - first time migrating, independently of containable trait, a ``containers`` table will be created, and a single default container will be seeded if app is in production.
 Otherwise, it will seed additional containers as well.
-- command ``asseco-voice:containers`` will create a migration to add an additional ``container_id`` field to a model. **Do not** simply transfer that ID to original model
+- command ``voice:containers`` will create a migration to add an additional ``container_id`` field to a model. **Do not** simply transfer that ID to original model
-migration and delete this one, or upon next ``asseco-voice:containers`` command run, a new migration will be created.
+migration and delete this one, or upon next ``voice:containers`` command run, a new migration will be created.

 ``Containable`` trait exposes `containers` relationship, so it doesn't